SWEDES: TheWayTheyWere

 "the source" to whom one could come to learn about its history.
 To those Bethany Swedes then, he became "the link" of Bethany's past to her current days.

-Due to Deere's service to the College, a boys dormitory was dedicated to him, to honor him, in 1957.
-It was razed in December of 2015, adding it to similar fates experienced by past historical Bethany buildings that Deere and Lydia knew intimately before there was a Deere Hall.
-These treasured landmarks of college history were
+Due to Deere's service to the College, a needed men's dormitory was dedicated to him, to honor him, in 1957.
+It was razed in December of 2015, and with it the memory of him and his selfless contributions to Bethany -- adding it to the similar fates experienced by past historical college buildings that Deere and Lydia knew intimately before there was a Deere Hall.
+These treasured landmarks "of college history" and "of the alumni" that knew them well were

 Lane Hart Hall (1883-1983), Old Main (1887-1968), Ling Auditorium (1895-1946), and Carnegie Library (1908-1981).